jtimonen/personal-website/content/posts/post-01/index.md

 ## Introduction

 So, you have your [Stan](https://mc-stan.org/) model written and are doing inference for it, but something weird is happening?
 Or maybe you want to extend Stan but don't know where to start because the source code repositories look daunting.
-These are some of the possible reasons why someone might want to study the internals of Stan, and what is actually happening under the hood.
+These are some of the possible reasons why someone might want to study the internals of Stan, and what is happening under the hood.
 I have for various reasons for a long time wanted to just see what is happening line-by-line.
 In this post, I am going to look at how a typical program execution starts to travel through all the different libraries related to Stan, using CmdStanR as the starting point.

 ### Code organization

 <img src="/images/post-01/stan-structure.png" alt="Stan Organization" width=560>

-Relationships between diffent libraries and various interfaces related to Stan are visualized in the above diagram.
-The C++ core that we study in this post is organized in three parts.
+Relationships between different libraries and various interfaces related to Stan are visualized in the above diagram.
+The C++ core that we study in this post is organized into three parts.

-- [CmdStan](https://github.com/stan-dev/cmdstan): A command line interface to Stan
+- [CmdStan](https://github.com/stan-dev/cmdstan): A command-line interface to Stan
 - [Stan](https://github.com/stan-dev/stan): The MCMC and optimization algorithms
 - [Stan Math](https://github.com/stan-dev/math): Mathematical functions and their gradients (automatic differentiation)

 Many higher-level interfaces, like [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy), call CmdStan internally.
 [RStan](https://mc-stan.org/users/interfaces/rstan) and [PyStan](https://pystan.readthedocs.io/en/latest/) employ different strategies that do not rely on CmdStan.
 A benefit of CmdStan is that it is always released simultaneously with Stan with the same version number, which means that CmdStan is always up to date.
-In this post we study the most recent Stan version 2.28.2, and if the source code structure doesn't experience dramatic changes in the near future, this post might stay relevant for future versions too.
+In this, post we study the most recent Stan version 2.28.2, and if the source code structure doesn't experience dramatic changes in the near future, this post might stay relevant for future versions too.

 ## Starting point (CmdStanR)

-In the very beginning we have nothing but our Stan code, in a file called **mymodel.stan**.
+In the very beginning, we have nothing but our Stan code, in a file called **mymodel.stan**.
 For simplicity, we assume that it doesn't have a data block, but otherwise we are not interested in what the model actually is like.
 We investigate what happens when we run the following R code:

 {{< highlight R >}}
 library(cmdstanr)